 What conditions can benefit from MLD?

-Most of the evidence about MLD's effects comes from anecdotes and case reports.
-This anecdotal and case-based evidence suggests that receiving regular MLD may provide relief from the following conditions or symptoms:
+Evidence suggests that receiving regular MLD may provide relief from the following conditions or symptoms:

 What does MLD feel like?